jasonray/mongo-ops/README.md

 mem: expect it to be bits:64; resident: amount of memory allocate (in MB)
 connections: active client connections to mongod
 indexCounter: can see how often we are using indexes vs not
+network: can see info on network in/out usages

 ulimit
 ------